umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/The-Cloud-Portal/index.md

 ## Manage Environments

-From here, you are able to create multiple environments, so that you can have a Development and eventually also a Staging environment..
-Depending on what plan you have chosen, you will have access to one or more environment on your project.
+From here, you are able to create multiple environments, so that you can have a Development and eventually also a Staging environment.
+Depending on what plan you have chosen, you will have access to one or more environments on your project.

 ![Manage the environments](images/manageEnvironments.png)